By

-Even Leonardo de Vinci would be amazed by innovation-feat-alex-goryachev">innovation in today’s Italy.
+Even Leonardo de Vinci would be amazed by innovation in today's Italy.

 Most people, including myself, usually travel to Italy to marvel at its rich history of culture around the arts, architecture, and food.
 On my most recent visit, however, I had the opportunity to glimpse the future, explore 21st-century digital breakthroughs, and meet with ecosystems of pioneering entrepreneurs.